milankl/pi_weather_station/README.md

 is in place, put a ring of blutac around it to create a watertight seal.

 Now go out into the world and place your station.
-Make sure that you power on your power bank before leaving!
+Make sure that you power on your power bank before leaving your pi alone!
+And note the time if that is your strategy for [Step 4: Time on a raspberry pi](@ref).

 # Credits